wangziqi2013/wangziqi2013.github.io/_posts/2022-03-08-qemu-cheat-sheet.markdown

 entry point function in function `plugin_load()` by calling the function pointer `install`.
 The `install` pointer stores the address of the plugin's entry point, which is resolved from the plugin object that was just loaded.

+**Redirecting QEMU's Input**

+When `-nogaphic` option is used, QEMU accepts inputs from the host terminal, and emulates a character device that forwards terminal input to the emulated guest OS.
+This way of interaction, however, requires manual input to the host terminal, which is not easily automated.
+More than often, we wish to be able to send commands from another program to QEMU, such that the entire process can be automated without human intervention.